-Nigeria's President Buhari travels to London for treatment - BBC News
+Nigeria president seeks treatment in UK

 His last official act before leaving for London was to meet the 82 schoolgirls kidnapped in Chibok in 2014 after they were released by Boko Haram Islamist militants.

-The girls were handed over on Saturday in exchange for Boko Haram suspects after negotiations.
+The girls were handed over on Saturday in exchange for five Boko Haram suspects after negotiations, sources have told the BBC.

+A list of the girls' names has been published, but it is not clear if all the parents have been formally notified, whether or not their girls are among those released.

 They were from a group of 276 abducted from their school in north-eastern Nigeria.
-About 113 of the girls are still missing.
+About 113 of the girls are still missing, along with hundreds of other people kidnapped by the militant group.

 Nigerians are particularly sensitive to the health of their president after then President Umaru Yar'Adua sought medical treatment in Saudi Arabia in 2009.